top of page

 • Santa Maria Cathedral:

-Built in the 14th century, the majestic Santa Maria cathedral is the main attraction of Florence.
-There is always a waiting line to enter the cathedral, therefore, It is important to book your entry ticket in advance.
+Built in the 14th century, the majestic Santa Maria Cathedral is the main attraction of Florence.
+There is always a waiting line to enter the cathedral, therefore, it is important to book your entry ticket in advance.

 • The Uffizi: